kyma-project/rafter/docs/development-guide.md

 make minio-gateway-test
 ```

-- to switch from MinIO to MinIO Gateway
+- to switch from MinIO in stand-alone mode to MinIO Gateway

 ```bash
 make minio-gateway-migration-test